-Increasing access to finance We-Fi provides capital, risk mitigation, and capacity building to enable financial intermediaries to expand women entrepreneurs' access to debt, equity, venture capital, and insurance.
+Increase Access to Finance We-Fi provides capital, risk mitigation, and capacity building to enable financial intermediaries to expand women entrepreneurs' access to debt, equity, venture capital, and insurance.

-Increasing access to markets We-Fi enhances linkages between WSMEs, buyers and suppliers, enabling them to better compete in domestic and global supply chains.
+Increase Access to Markets We-Fi enhances linkages between WSMEs, buyers and suppliers, enabling them to better compete in domestic and global supply chains.

-Increasing access to training, mentoring, and networks We-Fi builds the capacity of women entrepreneurs and connects them to mentors and networks, so they can take their businesses to the next level.
+Increasing Access to Skills and Networks We-Fi builds the capacity of women entrepreneurs and connects them to mentors and networks, so they can take their businesses to the next level.

-Improving the enabling environment
+Improving the Enabling Environment

 We-Fi assists governments in easing the legal and regulatory constraints and gender biases that impede women entrepreneurs in running their businesses.

+WE-FI IMPLEMENTING PARTNERS

+- African Development Bank Group (AfDB)

+- Asian Development Bank (ADB)

+- European Bank for Reconstruction and Development (EBRD)

+- Inter-American Development Bank (IDB)

+- Islamic Development Bank (IsDB)

-IMPLEMENTING PARTNERS -African Development Bank Group (AfDB) -Asian Development Bank (ADB) -European Bank for Reconstruction and Development (EBRD) -Inter-American Development Bank (IDB) -Islamic Development Bank (ISDB) -World Bank Group (WBG; World Bank and IFC) At the core of We-Fi's approach to unlocking finance and growth for WMSEs are its Implementing Partners-multilateral development banks (MDBs) that develop and implement We-Fi projects.
+- World Bank Group (WBG; World Bank and IFC)

+At the core of We-Fi's approach to unlocking finance and growth for WMSEs are its Implementing Partners- multilateral development banks (MDBs) that develop and implement We-Fi projects.
 They work with government and private sector partners around the world to maximize the impact of We-Fi funding.
 Implementing Partners help We-Fi achieve global reach, mobilize resources, and build collaborative partnerships to attain scale and systemic impact for women across the entrepreneurial ecosystem, including in the most challenging environments.

-WE-FI GLOBAL REACH
+OUR GLOBAL REACH

-WE-FI IN ACTION THROUGH IMPLEMENTING PARTNERS We-Fi is bridging the finance gap for WSMEs - Supporting women in starting and growing their businesses.
+WE-FI IN ACTION THROUGH IMPLEMENTING PARTNERS

+Bridging the finance gap for WSMEs - Supporting women in starting and growing their businesses.
 In Sri Lanka, blended funding from ADB and We-Fi is enabling 10 financial institutions to provide nearly \$32 million in lending to women entrepreneurs.
 Renuka Nelum Devi is using her loan to expand her plant nursery. - Leveraging digital finance to increase lending to WSMEs.
-In Nigeria, the World Bank is supporting the development of a digital cashflow-based lending product that reduces the reliance on collateral and allows WSMEs to apply for loans on their phones.
-We-Fi is strengthening market linkages for women - Helping WSMEs expand market access through e-commerce.
-The World Bank has partnered with international shipper UPS to train WSMEs in the Middle East and North Africa (MENA) on leveraging e-commerce platforms to boost sales and adapt to consumer demand during the pandemic. - Opening markets for WSMEs by encouraging inclusive value chains.
-In Honduras, IDB Invest has provided a We-Fi-funded incentive to Elcatex, a leading clothing manufacturer, to increase its share of WSME suppliers and the volume of purchases from women-owned firms.
-We-Fi is enhancing the business resilience of WSMEs - Enhancing the business resilience and adaptability of WSMEs.
+In Nigeria, the World Bank is supporting the development of a digital cashflowbased lending product that reduces the reliance on collateral and allows WSMEs to apply for loans on their phones.
+Enhancing the business resilience of WSMEs - ► Enhancing the business resilience and adaptability of WSMEs.
 In Yemen, IsDB is supporting women entrepreneurs with business resilience training and matching grants.
 Over 550 women entrepreneurs have received matching grants to develop their business operations. - Tailoring advisory services to high-growth WSMEs.
 In Central Asia, EBRD is providing one-on-one business advice to over 40 high-growth WSMEs to help them adopt digital technologies and embrace e-commerce.
-We-Fi is breaking down gender biases & building evidence - Helping remove gender-biased legal and regulatory constraints.
+Strengthening market linkages for women - Helping WSMEs expand market access through e-commerce.
+The World Bank has partnered with international shipper UPS to train WSMEs in the Middle East and North Africa (MENA) on leveraging e-commerce platforms to boost sales and adapt to consumer demand during the pandemic. - Opening markets for WSMEs by encouraging inclusive value chains.
+In Honduras, IDB Invest has provided a We-Fi-funded incentive to Elcatex, a leading clothing manufacturer, to increase its share of WSME suppliers and the volume of purchases from women-owned firms.
+Breaking down gender biases & building evidence - Helping remove gender-biased legal and regulatory constraints.
 The World Bank's program Women, Business and the Law has developed reform recommendations for 12 countries on removing barriers to women's entrepreneurship.
 The project continues to provide reform advice in Côte D'Ivoire, Egypt, Pakistan, Senegal, and Tunisia. - Supporting research to highlight what works in addressing gender disparities.
 A recent study supported by We-Fi reveals that accelerator programs designed to help entrepreneurs raise funding work better for men than women.
 The research raises awareness of the gender disparities in accelerators' impact and calls for action.